Dir. Juan Piquer Simon (1982)

 This was one, I'm ashamed to say, I hadn't heard much about until recently.
 Apparently, Pieces has a HUGE cult following, drawing many midnight movie-goers to showings around the country even today.
 Others tout it as the worst movie ever made.
 Let me just say, first off, that if they actually think this is the worst movie ever made, they haven't seen half of the shit I've seen.

 Pieces is, essentially, a bad 70's slasher film that happened to be made in 1982.
 It's outdated, it's period-specific, and the acting is horrific, because obviously.
 It doesn't take itself seriously, which is good, because it's not.
-It's clearly of the Herschel Gordon Lewis lineage, as the gore isn't incredibly realistic, but is incredibly gory.
+It's clearly of the Herschel Gordon Lewis lineage, as the gore isn't incredibly realistic, but is, at the same time, incredibly gory.
 These aren't bad things, and what Pieces sets out to do, it accomplishes in spades.
 However, it does set itself firmly in the category of your standard, run-of-the-mill 70's slasher films (although again, about 3 years too late).

 It's got your stereotypical nude scenes, including a topless chase near the end that results in a total disembowelment.
 It's got buckets of blood and guts, again very reminiscent of HGL.
 There's a knife through the face on a waterbed, an axe in the head in the first 5 minutes of the film, and a completely and utterly random encounter with a karate teacher who jumps out of the shadows and attempts to perform karate and then is knocked cold by a knee to the nether-regions.
 I'm still not entirely sure what that last one was about, but I really tried not to think too hard on it.
 It's got everything you're looking for in a standard slasher: it's a movie you've seen a million times over with a budget you've probably got in your wallet right now.
 Again, all good things as far as I'm concerned.